ucsb-csw8/w22/faq.md

 ### Getting Help

-**_Please, do not email us directly._**
+**_Please, do not email us directly._** Direct emails, especially without the "CSW 8" in the subject, might not be answered.

-To make sure that you can always get your questions answered, we have multiple ways for you to reach the instructor and our course mentors:
+To make sure that you can always get your questions answered, we have multiple ways for you to reach the instructor and our course mentors.

+Below are the main ways for you to ask for help (from fastest to slowest response times).
+Note that we do not check or respond to messages over the weekend, so please plan accordingly.)

+* class time and lab sessions are the dedicated synchronous times when you can (and should!) ask questions.

+* Prof. K can stay right after class and can also meet with you by appointment: you can book a meeting through a link posted on the office hours page or send a message to the Instructors on the forum, requesting to meet at a specific time.

 * we have synchronous Zoom office hours _every day Monday through Friday in the mornings, afternoons, and evenings_.
-Note that we do not check or respond to messages over the weekend, so please plan accordingly.

-* Prof. K can stay right after the lecture and they are also available to meet with you by appointment: you can book a meeting through a link posted on the office hours page or send an email with the subject "CSW8 Meeting", requesting to meet at a specific time.

-* we have an online Q&A forum, Piazza: post your questions there and your classmates can help answer it, otherwise, we will try to respond within 36 hours. (_Please, follow the posted forum guidelines to make it easier for us to respond.
-We cannot quarantee that last-minute posts before a deadline would receive a timely response, so please **start early** and plan your work accordingly._)
+* we have an online Q&A forum, Piazza: post your questions there (you can do so anonymously) and your classmates can help answer it, otherwise, we will try to respond within 36 hours.
+    * Please, follow the posted forum guidelines (a pinned post) to make it easier for us to respond.
+    * We cannot quarantee that last-minute posts before a deadline would receive a timely response, so please **start early** and plan your work accordingly.

-* we have an anonymous form where you can ask questions or send your suggestions: <https://forms.gle/jobjhJjWXsmcV3pp6>
+* we have a fully-anonymous form where you can ask questions or send your suggestions: <https://forms.gle/jobjhJjWXsmcV3pp6>

-* class time and lab sessions are the dedicated synchronous times when you can (and should!) also ask questions.

 #### How to ask for help when you don't know what to ask